nguyenthanhdat23012003/Computer-Network-Theory/Chapter1-Overview/1_ComputerNetworkDefinition.md

 - The components can interact and coordinate for a common task.

 ### A Computer Network Includes:
-- End devices, transmission media, network devices, and network protocols.
+- Terminal equipments, transmission media, network devices, and network protocols.

 ---

-### End Devices (I/O Devices)
+### Terminal Equipments (I/O Devices)
 - Any device capable of generating data for the user.
-- Connecting end devices occurs at two levels:
+- Connecting terminal equipments occurs at two levels:
   - **Physical Connection**: Established through transmission media and network devices.
   - **Logical Connection**: Established through network protocols.